How technology powers effective collaboration in the classroom

 4. Audio projects

-Some groups may want to pursue audio projects such as creating a song that ties into class material or a collaborative podcast episode.
-They could even interview community members.
-Simply add the learning standards and resources to Hāpara Workspace, and ask groups to upload their audio files to the class Workspace where you can assess it.
+Some groups may want to pursue audio projects, such as creating a song that ties into class material or a collaborative podcast episode.
+They can collaborate on a script, record interviews and edit audio to create a final product that demonstrates their understanding.

 Share this image on your site